-Mark Staggs served as Safety and Health Officer for an Environmental Response company in Birmingham, AL tasked with planning, establishing, implementing, and maintaining a variety of health, safety and environmental programs to assure the highest possible degree of safety for employees.
+Mark Staggs served as Safety and Health Officer for an Environmental Response company in Birmingham, AL tasked with planning, establishing, implementing, and maintaining a variety of health, safety, and environmental programs to assure the highest possible degree of safety for employees.

-Mark has planned, implemented, coordinated, and assessed accidents, fire prevention, and occupational safety and health programs under general direction of General Manager, utilizing knowledge of industrial safety-related engineering discipline and operating regulations.
+Mark has planned, implemented, coordinated, and assessed accidents, fire prevention, and occupational safety and health programs under the general direction of General Manager, utilizing knowledge of industrial safety-related engineering discipline and operating regulations.
 He has developed and recommended new procedures and approaches to safety and loss prevention based on reports of incidents, accidents, and other data gathered from office personnel.
 Mark was also responsible for auditing safety compliance, inspecting field work sites, and assisting managers and supervisors in implementing timely corrective actions for unsafe acts or conditions.

 Mark served 22 years in the United States Coast Guard.
-During his career, he was tasked as a Pollution Investigator and Transfer Facility Inspector while attached to Coast Guard Marine Safety office in Houma, LA.
+During his career, he was tasked as a Pollution Investigator and Transfer Facility Inspector while attached to the Coast Guard Marine Safety office in Houma, LA.
 Acknowledged by peers and supervisors for raising the efficiency of operations with a 30% reduction of personnel.
 This enabled the effective management of more than 150 bulk liquid transfer facilities, response to approximately 1,300 pollution reports, and enforcement of pollution prevention regulations within one of the most environmentally sensitive estuaries in the nation.
-He planned, organized, and managed daily activities of Port Operations Department.
+He planned, organized, and managed the daily activities of the Port Operations Department.
 Mark’s responsibilities included overseeing Federal Projects, managing the staffing requirements, scheduling training, and personnel evaluations.
 Mr. Staggs has received the Coast Guard Achievement Award for superior performance.